Dancing on Ice 2020 line up - meet the skating celebrities

 Known for: Talk show host

 Beloved Trisha is always up for a challenge and weight trains every day.
-She seemingly takes on a new challenge every decade and now in her sixties, the talk show host decided to take on the Dancing On Ice challenge.
+However, the talk show host failed to impress when she took on the Dancing On Ice challenge and was eliminated in week two.

 Ben Hanlin